Last updated 21st September 2025.

 - The NSIP planning process – this explains how this large infrastructure project will progress to approval by the Secretary of State.
 If you want to get involved in supporting Kingsway solar farm or campaigning against it then I recommend you learn about this planning process.

-- A slightly smaller solar farm (2,500-acre) proposed for just North of Newmarket was approved by the new Labour Government in their first week in office (see this BBC article).
+- The slightly smaller Sunnica solar farm (2,500-acre) proposed for just North of Newmarket was approved by the new Labour Government in their first week in office (see this BBC article).
 Essentially the Government decided to ignore the recommendations of their own appointed examining authority – who said that the project should not go ahead – and gave their consent, saying that “the public benefits outweigh the harm identified”.
 That project is a useful precedent for what may happen to West Wratting.

-The website for “Say No to Sunnica” outlines the reasons put forward by that community action group for opposing the project. - Joint letter from Lucy Frazer (Conservative Party, Ely and East Cambridgeshire) and Matt Hancock (Conservative, West Suffolk) objecting to the Sunnica Solar Farm.
+We’ve compiled a webpage with links to the written representations that were prepared by Say No To Sunnica. - Joint letter from Lucy Frazer (Conservative Party, Ely and East Cambridgeshire) and Matt Hancock (Conservative, West Suffolk) objecting to the Sunnica Solar Farm.

 - I wrote to all the candidates that stood for election in South Cambridgeshire in 2024 to ask for their party’s national policy on the use of agricultural land for solar farms, and for their personal views on the proposed Kingsway development.
 The only written reply I received before voting day was from the Green party, who said